 And as I’m not much of a mechanic, and live in a country that hasn’t yet settled on which sport ‘the footy’ actually is, unless I’m about to start painting my nails pink and subscribing to Cleo, it’s camping for me.

 Luckily after years of subtle training, I’ve just about managed to instill in Debbie some appreciation of this particular aspect of Man-Culture.
-Formula 1, black-puddings and malt-whisky are still very much works in progress, but, when
+Formula 1, black-puddings and malt-whisky are still very much works

 Oh, no, it's a Golden Orb!